Mark Lundy murder appeal in Supreme Court today

 The court cases

-Lundy was first convicted of their murders in 2002, and his first appeal attempt resulted in the court increasing the non-parole period of his life sentence to 20 years.
+Lundy was first convicted of the murders in 2002, and his first appeal attempt resulted in the court increasing the non-parole period of his life sentence to 20 years.

 His conviction was quashed by the Privy Council in 2013, which ruled there were problems with the analysis of the brain tissue found on Lundy's shirt, as well as with the time of death.